IntentDev/touchpy/README.md

 More usage examples and tutorials are coming soon.

+#### Video introduction / tutorials:
-The first public version of TouchPy was released during the TouchDesigner Event Berlin in May 2024 - see the [video of the TouchPy release presentation](https://www.youtube.com/live/hxCsPlc6W-o?t=10315s).
+- The first public version of TouchPy was released during the TouchDesigner Event Berlin in May 2024 - see the [video of the TouchPy release presentation](https://www.youtube.com/live/hxCsPlc6W-o?t=10315s).

+- Also the Touchpy workshop on Friday May 24th at Spatial Media Lab in Berlin was recorded, here's the [video of the TouchPy workshop at SML](https://www.youtube.com/watch?v=XDZkcEkWTOE).